MotorCityCobra/face_ripper_9000/README.md

     -n = Number of frames with target face to save from each video.
 Default=500 -s = Minimum KB size of images to keep in the faceset.
 Default = 32

+Running the script creates three files in your directory.
+One for the faceset.
+One for the scanned mp4s.
+One for the small faces.

 # Dependancies
 numpy